pwilmart/TMT_PAW_pipeline/README.md

 ![slide 12](images/Slide12.png)

-This question is the heart and soul of bottom-up quantitative proteomics.
+This question is at the heart and soul of bottom-up quantitative proteomics.
+I have written a couple of blog posts about the topic: https://pwilmart.github.io/blog/2019/09/21/shotgun-quantification and https://pwilmart.github.io/blog/2020/09/19/shotgun-quantification-part2.

 In principle, any peptide can provide the data for protein quant.
 The lower-level data is noisier and combining PSM data into protein summaries can result in better data.
 Not all peptides have a one-to-one relationship with their parent proteins.
 Some peptides can originate from more than one protein and would have mixed quantitative data.
 We need to define peptides with one-to-one relationships (unique peptides) from those with mixed relationships (shared peptides).
 Defining shared and unique depends on the protein inference results.
 Only after we have a final list of proteins, protein groups, and protein families can we define which peptides are unique and shared.
 The different contexts mentioned above can have small effects on the final results or very profound effects.
 It depends on many factors, such as, the FASTA file peptide redundancy, and the sample proteins and how similar their sequences might be.

 ---